- Named one of National Geographic Traveler's "50 Tours of a Lifetime" in 2015!

 - Stay on a historic, private, family-owned tree farm with 1,100 acres of sustainably managed habitat that is home to abundant native wildlife.

-- Enjoy diverse activities including guided canoeing or airboat excursions, and learn about local ecology and conservation.
+- Enjoy diverse activities including guided nature hikes or airboat excursions, and learn about local ecology and conservation.

 Oceanic Society is excited to bring you this unique, educational experience with Florida's manatees and vanishing ecosystems.